SelvaganapathyPari/EDA-and-HyperParameter-Tuning-Project/README.md

 # EDA and HyperParameter Tuning Project

 The main goal of this jupyter notebook is to perform EDA and Hyperparameter optimization to improve the accuracy or performance.

+### Problem Statement : To build a classification methodology to predict the type of Thyroid a person has ,based on the features.

 ### please note - Hyperparameter tuning soley dependant on the problem statement and business requirements from the client. however, in this project my aim was to improve accuracy from the standard modeling

 ## Contents